 A tool for sparking creative thinking and helping to quickly gather a large number of ideas.
 Begin by stating the issue to be ideastormed.
 Ask people to call out all their ideas as fast as possible - without censoring them.
 Crazy ideas are welcome - they can help people to be inspired by each other.

 Have one or two notetakers to write all ideas down where everyone can see them.
 Make sure there is no discussion or comment on others' ideas.
 Structured thinking and organising can come afterwards.
-For a more in depth explanation of this tool take a look at our briefing Tools for Group Work.

 A variation …